gkhrshch/InternetShopHtmlParser/README.md

 * Log4j 1.2.17

 # <a name="launch"></a>How to run the project?
-Download JAR file:
+1. Download JAR file:
 https://github.com/gkhrshch/InternetShopHtmlParser/blob/master/InternetShopHtmlParser.jar
-Open cmd/bash/other console app
+2. Open cmd/bash/other console app
-~$ cd {$path to InternetShopHtmlParser.jar file}
+3. ~$ cd {$path to InternetShopHtmlParser.jar file}
-~$ java -jar InternetShopHtmlParser.jar
+4. ~$ java -jar InternetShopHtmlParser.jar
-enjoy your parsed items in newly-created Products.json file in the same directory where the InternetShopHtmlParser.jar file is
+5. Enjoy your parsed items in newly-created Products.json file in the same directory where the InternetShopHtmlParser.jar file is